The Insurance and Reinsurance Law Review: Sweden

 Specific national legislation applies to contracts covering motor vehicle liability insurance and patient insurance.

 In contrast to insurance contracts, reinsurance contracts are not specifically regulated under Swedish law, which means that the contracting parties enjoy a great degree of flexibility when entering into them.
 Although not specifically regulated, general requirements following from the Contracts Act apply,12 as well as general principles of contract law.

 ii Making the contract

-The Insurance Contracts Act does not provide any requirements governing how an insurance contract should be concluded with the policyholder.
-However, generally it is concluded as a result of an insurance seeker applying for insurance cover with an insurer or through an insurance intermediary, and receiving an offer that is subject to acceptance by the insurance seeker.
+The Insurance Contracts Act does not stipulate any requirements governing how an insurance contract should be concluded with the policyholder.
+However, generally it is concluded as a result of an insurance seeker applying for insurance cover with an insurer or through an insurance intermediary and receiving an offer that is subject to acceptance by the insurance seeker.

 There is no codified principle of utmost good faith under Swedish insurance law, although the contracting parties have a general duty of loyalty.
 Although this principle is not codified, it is to some extent reflected in the Insurance Contracts Act through the provisions governing the insured's pre- and post-contractual duty to disclose information to the insurer.

 In relation to reinsurance contracts, a duty of utmost good faith can be implied under a follow-the-fortunes clause, as it involves a unique business partnership between the cedant and the reinsurer.